AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReport2ndDraft.md

 ## Abstract
 The "High G flocculation team (High G Team)" seeks to understand and mitigate the increase of pressure (also known as headloss) throughout experimental flocculators.
 First, The High G team found that a buildup of coagulant- and not clay, is causing the pressure buildup in the flocculator for particle removal teams.
 This pressure buildup may be affecting the removal efficiency of the flocculator as particle removal experiments progress.
 The High G team determined that using hydrophobic tubing is not an effective means of reducing pressure buildup.
 Through various experiments the team found that pressure increase can be mitigated through a sudden, short increases in pump speed.
 We are currently working on solutions to mitigate pressure increase using the least amount of disruption as possible- looking for a minimum possible flow increase to still prevent increasing pressure.

 <div class="alert alert-block alert-danger">
-Make sure to first refer to the team as the "High G Flocculation team (High G team)" to introduce shortened name.
+Remove quotes from "High G Flocculation team (High G team)"

-Try to minimize use to "has" and "to" i.e. "the team aspires to continue" could be "the team will continue" (more concise) and "the team has concluded that" is equivalent to "the team concluded that".

-If possible, minimize what previous teams did in the first paragraph and instead include your hypothesis.
+Revise last sentence
 </div>

 <!--- We shifted our project to focus entirely on understanding/mitigating the pressure increase in a flocculator --->